fredj/opencellid/README.md

 The outout is a JSON string containing the latitude, longitude and the range (accuracy radius in meters)

-## Known issues

-slow: database indexes should be created, a cache in front of the database sould be added.

 ## License
 Copyright (c) 2012 Frédéric Junod <frederic.junod@gmail.com>